kenyaredcross/onerc_vmms/onerc_vmms/docs/doctypes/User.md

 # User

-The **User** doctype in ERPNext has been extended to support comprehensive volunteer and personnel management capabilities.
+The **User** doctype has been extended to support comprehensive volunteer and personnel management capabilities.
 These enhancements provide detailed profile information, qualifications tracking, and location data essential for managing both staff and volunteers within the Volunteer and Member Management System (VMMS).

 ## Key Features